cloggy45/Gekko-Bot-Resources/README.md

 # helper.js Guide

-The ```helper.js``` includes a collection of functions or modules that I find myself creating each time I make a strategy.
+The ```helper.js``` includes a collection of modules that I find myself creating each time I make a strategy.

 ## Installation